TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-08-09-stamp-static-analysis-of-templates.md

 ## Manual Fix Does not Scale

-The focused and simple use case above might work in a demo article like this one, but in real projects, it's quite rare to see a template with 1 line of code.
+The focused and simple use case above might work in a demo article like this one, but in real projects, it's pretty rare to see a template with 1 line of code.

 We do such renames in projects that make money.
 There might be some tests, but not every single template render path is tested.
 We can't afford to wait for "user testing" and error 500 in our logs.

-Let's see what would happen in PHP-only world.
-We can do method rename either manually, with PHPStorm or Rector.
-What happens if we forget single spot?
+Let's see what would happen in a PHP-only world.
+We can do method rename either manually, with PHPStorm, or Rector.
+What happens if we forget a single spot?

 ```php
 $meal = new Meal();
 echo $meal->getTitle();
 ```

-The pull-request CI pipeline fails red with message:
+The pull-request CI pipeline fails red with a message:

 ```bash
 Calling unknown method "getTitle" on "App\Meal" object
 ```

 Yes, PHPStan protects us.
-If such bug would get into the code, it would be really stupid.
+If such a bug got into the code, it would be idiotic.

 Should we treat templates with lower expectations?
 No!
-**The same rules that apply for our PHP code, must apply for templates as well.**
+**The same rules that apply for our PHP code must apply for templates as well.**

 ## Starting Post Series

-There are couple of interesting topics in area of static analysis in templates.
-I consider them extremely joyful and worth sharing with you. **It's a brand new topic, so I would like to invite you to shape the future of it**.
+There are a couple of interesting topics in the area of static analysis in templates.
+I consider them highly joyful and worth sharing with you. **It's a brand new topic, so I would like to invite you to shape the future of it**.

 What do you think about it?
-Let me know in comments bellow or on [Twitter](https://twitter.com/votrubat).
+Let me know in the comments below or on [Twitter](https://twitter.com/votrubat).

 <br>